Gunnison Gorge

 The Gunnison Gorge river run in Colorado offers challenging rapids and stunning scenery.
 With class III-IV rapids, paddlers will encounter obstacles such as boulder gardens and tight channels.
 The best time to float this section is between May and June with a recommended flow of 1,200-1,500 cfs.
 This 14-mile stretch of river offers a secluded and rugged experience, with limited access points and a permit system in place.
 Paddlers should be experienced and prepared for a physically demanding trip.

-Weather today, A chance of showers and thunderstorms before 3pm, then showers likely and possibly a thunderstorm between 3pm and 4pm, then a chance of showers and thunderstorms after 4pm.
-Mostly cloudy, with a high near 66.
-East wind 5 to 15 mph becoming west in the afternoon.
-Chance of precipitation is 60%.
+Weather today, A 50 percent chance of showers and thunderstorms, mainly after 2pm.
+Increasing clouds, with a high near 66.
+Northeast wind 5 to 15 mph becoming southwest in the afternoon.

 Class Level | III to IV- |